Good afternoon everyone.

 I'm referring to:

-- The creation of an upholstered furniture flammability standard that promotes the use of barrier technology that does not require the use of flame-retardant chemicals, and that can severely slow down or prevent deadly fires.
-We are hosting a meeting at our testing and evaluation center next week, in an effort to move forward in establishing consistent and reliable fire testing protocols.
+- The creation of an upholstered furniture flammability standard that promotes the use of barrier technology that does not require the use of flame- retardant chemicals, and that can severely slow down or prevent deadly fires.

 - Two other products on which we are focusing are ATVs and ROVs.
 Staff is working on separate rulemaking projects, but both of these off-road vehicles are involved in far too many incidents each year that result in deaths and life-altering injuries.
 We will continue to work to make these products safer and educate riders and families about the risks they pose.